-Fayetteville State University Alumni Association, Incorporated Fayetteville State University Development Corporation Fayetteville State University Research Corporation
+Fayetteville State University Alumni Association, Incorporated

+Fayetteville State University Development Corporation

+Fayetteville State University Research Corporation

 These organizations serve as the primary fundraising arm of the University through which individuals, corporations, and other organizations support University programs by providing scholarships, fellowships, faculty salary supplements, and unrestricted funds to specific colleges and the University's overall academic environment.
 The University's financial statements do not include the assets, liabilities, net position, or operational transactions of the foundations, except for support from each organization to the University.
-This support approximated \$31,018.76 for the year ended June 30, 2018.
+There was no financial support for the year ended June 30, 2019.